ntnu-itk-autonomous-ship-lab/psbmpc/README.md

 # PSB-MPC
 <p>This repository implements the Probabilistic Scenario-based MPC in C/C++.
 The algorithm is an extended and improved version of the original one posed in [[1]](#1).
 A version is implemented using the CPU and another using the GPU (not finished yet!).
 There are also some experimental setup for allowing obstacles to have their own collision avoidance setup, but this is not complete yet.<br>

-Several test functions exist to showcase that the different library modules work as intented, and can be used for debugging or to make yourself familiar with the library.<br>
+Several test functions exist under src/tests to showcase that the different library modules work as intented, and can be used for debugging or to make yourself familiar with the library.
+By opening the CMakeLists.txt files one can specify the module one wish to test.<br>

-To use the library, for cmake, simply use the "add_subdirectory(/path/to/psbmpc_lib)" command, and link the corresponding target to your executable test file. </p>
+To use the library, for cmake, simply use the "add_subdirectory(/path/to/psbmpc_lib)" command, and link the corresponding target to your executable test file.
+The libraries is located under /libs/.</p>

 ## Dependencies